thelfer/tfel/docs/web/MassonAffineFormulation.md

 Here, we choose to make vary the reference medium because when `t` increases, `n` increases, and hence the homogenized stiffness increases.
+This seems hence more consistent to consider a reference medium whose stiffness increases also.
 The optimal value of `r0` is not immediate, but some numerical tests can be carried out.